Existence for a Cahn-Hilliard Model for Lithium-Ion Batteries with Exponential-Growth Boundary Conditions: Fixed Point Argument

-We now prove that the hypotheses of Schaefer's fixed point theorem are satisfied by the operator $A:\mathcal{B} \to \mathcal{B}$ for appropriate initial data $c_0$; these are summarily referred to as Compactness, Continuity, and Boundedness (see the proof of Theorem \ref{thm:CHRexistenceLongTime}).
-This will complete the proof.
+We now prove that the hypotheses of Schaefer's fixed point theorem \cite{EvansPDE} are satisfied by the operator $A:\mathcal{B} \to \mathcal{B}$ for fixed initial data $c_0$.
+These hypotheses are characterized as \begin{itemize} \item \text{Compactness:} The functional ${A}:\mathcal{B} \to \mathcal{B}$ is compact. \item Continuity: The functional ${A}:\mathcal{B} \to \mathcal{B}$ is continuous. \item Boundedness: The set $\{c\in \mathcal{B}:\zeta A[c] = c, \zeta \in (0,1])\}$ is bounded in the norm of $\mathcal{B}$. \end{itemize} Supposing the claim, by Schaefer's fixed point theorem, we find there is a $c\in \mathcal{B}$ such that $A [c] = c,$ and by the argument for boundedness below, $c \in H^{5,1+1/4}(\Omega_T)$ thereby finishing the theorem.
+So, it only remains to verify the hypotheses are satisfied.
+We remark that satisfying the first two hypotheses is necessary housekeeping, and the proof of boundedness contains the main novelty of our argument.